squidfunk/isotopes/README.md

 }
 ```

-Every type that is handled with *Isotopes* must contain a unique identifier
+Every type that is handled by *Isotopes* must contain a unique identifier which
-which is used for item identification.
-The identifier *should* be on the first
+is used for item identification.
+The identifier *should* be on the first level
-level of the type to be stored, all other variables can be arbitrarily nested.
+of the type to be stored, all other variables can be arbitrarily nested.
+Next,
-Next, create an isotope for the type, e.g. for a SimpleDB domain named `tasks`:
+create an isotope for the type, e.g. for a SimpleDB domain named `tasks`:

 ``` ts
 const tasks = new Isotope<Task>({